simonvh/gimmemotifs-manuscript/manuscript.md

 Originally, GimmeMotifs was developed to predict *de novo* motifs from ChIP-seq data using an ensemble of motif predictors [@11x7W2xZq].
-The tools currently supported are listed in Table [X].
-The pipeline is depicted in [Fig X].
+The tools currently supported are listed in Table 1.
 An input file (BED, FASTA or narrowPeak format) is split into a prediction and validation set.
 The prediction set is used to predict motifs, and the validation set is used to filter for significant motifs.
 All significant motifs are clustered to provide a collection of non-redundant *de novo* motifs.
 Finally,